mouseless/json-concepts/specs/06-literals/06-only-literals.md

 }
 ```

-As you can see a schema, that conforms to a concepts definition which consists of
+As you can see, a schema that conforms to a concepts definition which consists
-only literals, is identical with its shadow.
+of only literals, is identical with its shadow.